Salt is good. It flavors. It preserves. It prevents spoilage. It was once used as currency, it’s value was deemed so great.

 Did you know the body is designed to desire salt in smaller amounts but as sodium levels increase the flavor changes from salty to bitter to prevent you from consuming too much?
 SOURCE

-Maybe that’s what really happened to Lots wife.
+Maybe that’s what really happened to Lot’s wife.

 As the biblical story goes, Lot, his wife (not named in the Bible), and family, are allowed to escape Sodom and Gomorrah before it is destroyed by God with fire and brimstone.
 Two angels warned them not to look back.
 They are well into their escape when Lot’s wife looks back.
 For her disobedience, she is turned into a pillar of salt.

 Looking back to a past God has rescued you from is dangerous.
 Like salt, looking back in small reflective doses is good; to see how far you’ve come, to learn the lesson, etc. Nostalgia is a tricky feeling tho.
-It is a rose-hued cloud that filters out the negative of past experiences.
-That relationship that nearly destroyed you emotionally, financially, and/or physically, becomes a reel of only the good times.
+It is a rose-hued cloud that filters out the negative realities of past experiences.
+That relationship that nearly destroyed you emotionally, financially, and/or physically, becomes a reel of only the highlights.
 While in Sodom, Lot’s home was surrounding by townspeople threatening to assault him and his guests.
 His entire family was in danger of being destroyed.
 Pretty bad stuff, huh?
 Yet, she looked back.

 Isaiah 43:18-19 “Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?”